MoniMurray/shopping-list/README.md

 The Navigation Bar

-Pre-Registration the Navigation bar contains three links - Home, Registration and Login.
+Pre-Registration the Navigation bar contains two links - Registration and Login.

-After user has logged in, the Navigation bar changes to contain Home, Logout and a Search bar.
+After user has logged in, the Navigation bar changes to contain Home, Logout and a Search feature.

+Search Feature

+A User can search The Shopping List by names of items or by Category of items and the item or items will be returned to the user in the table.

 Footer